vsespb/mt-aws-glacier/README.md

 * Only multipart upload implemented, no plain upload
 * No way to specify SNS topic
 * HTTP only, no way to configure HTTPS yet (however it works fine in HTTPS mode)
-* Mac OS X filesystem treated as case-insensetive
+* Mac OS X filesystem treated as case-sensitive

 ## Production ready